mischasan/sse2/README.md

 Mischa Sandberg  mischasan@gmail.com

 These functions are almost always faster than their libc counterparts.
-As of writing, glibc has switched to using SSE2 for "strlen" and "strchr".
-They are hardware-dependent on SSE2, which both Intel and AMD have supported for a decade.
+(As of writing, glibc has switched to using SSE2 for "strlen" and "strchr") They are hardware-dependent on SSE2, which both Intel and AMD have supported for a decade.
 Surprisingly, the string-related functions are faster than SSE 4.2 "string" operations.
 Go figure.